AstudilloJuanF/sharerbox/README.md

 * **Social-Networks:** A list of supported social-network names passed as a string (separated by spaces or commas) or as an array.

 * **fediverseInstances:** [Not required] You can use this option to change which instances will be used on supported social networks that are part of the Fediverse.
-Accepts an `[Object]`, argument must be named after a supported Fediverse social network (camel case), the value must be a single string with the domain name of your instance of choice.
+It accepts an object, argument must be named after a supported Fediverse social network (camel case), the value must be a single string with the domain name of your instance of choice.

 * **iconSize:** Sets the size of the icons in pixels.
 This option accepts numeric values (default size: 45 pixels, accepted size ranges: 25 to 100 pixels).